 A simple example of this integration is using real-time data provided by IIOT to trigger the Blockchain smart contract that automatically generates a new Sale Order in the ERP application.
 Another example will be using Machine Learning to autofill data in ERP, thus reducing data entry and improving user experience.
 Improving user experience will be the initial goal of these integrations, but soon they will start generating business value by enabling better analysis and decision-making.

 Generic ERPs and Cloud adoption drove the teen years of the 21st Century.
 Now that the cloud has matured, ERPs that provide niche, industry-specific solutions will be the future.
-The core ERP will remain unchanged, of course, but ERP Vendors will offer more niche and modular solutions that will deliver a plug and play integration with ERP.
+Of course, the core ERP will remain unchanged, but ERP Vendors will offer more niche and modular solutions that will deliver a plug-and-play integration with ERP.
 E.g.,

 The ERP Vendors will offer bolt-on solutions to handle the complex project management requirements of electrical distributors, the unique supply chain requirements of a Wholesale Distribution industry, or the complex costing needs of the logistics industry.
-Some Wholesale distributors have individual needs about service business, vehicle fleet management, scheduling contractors or service employees, specialized return merchandising process.
+Some Wholesale distributors have individual needs for a service business, vehicle fleet management, scheduling contractors or service employees, and specialized return merchandising processes.
 While the second decade of the 21st Century focused on generalization, the coming decade will see specialization coming back with a vengeance.

-The COVID pandemic of 2020 has energized the digital transformation initiatives.
+The COVID pandemic of 2020 has energized digital transformation initiatives.
 While mobility and remote working were always the goals of the transformation, the pandemic removed the skepticism.
-The pandemic has convinced many Wholesale Distributor CEOs that Digital Transformation could work, and there is a lot more appreciation and budget going in for it.
+The pandemic has convinced many Wholesale Distributor CEOs that Digital Transformation could work, and there is much more appreciation and budget for it.

 ERP is the foundation of a successful Digital Transformation for Wholesale Distributors.
 Implementing ERP as a part of a five-year Transformation plan will be a crucial trend in the coming years to stay competitive.

 ERP on the go’ and ‘ERP Everywhere’ will be the new trend.
-Mobility will enable both date entry (input) as well as information access (output).
+Mobility will enable both date entry (input) and information access (output).
 While many ERPs are already enabling mobility, it is going to explode with Cloud Adoption.
-It is only a matter of time before the salespersons at a customer site will check the mobile for available to promise and scan the QR code on the product to enter a new sales order.
+It is only a matter of time before the salespersons at a customer site will check the mobile for availability to promise and scan the QR code on the product to enter a new sales order.

 Voice will be another related trend.
 Already, CEOs integrate their ERP with Alexa and get the latest production numbers at their table by asking a simple question to Alexa or Siri.
 As we advance, Voice could be used for data input, where a buyer can create a purchase requisition by dictating the order to Alexa.
 The potential is enormous.

-RPA (Robotic process automation) is getting integrated with ERP to create chatbots that can help stakeholders get their clarifications quickly and accurately.
+RPA (Robotic process automation) is integrated with ERP to create chatbots that can help stakeholders quickly and accurately get their clarifications.
 Chatbots can also encourage internal collaboration.
 Besides, ERPs integrate collaboration tools like chats and videos (and even Wiki) into their ERPs.